Texas v. White: Secession and bond sales

 With the end of the war, President Andrew Johnson appointed a temporary governor, Andrew J. Hamilton, and ordered Texas to create a new state constitution and form a new state government loyal to the Union.
 James W. Throckmorton was elected governor under this process.
 Throckmorton was in office for a year before General Philip Sheridan, the military commander of the Military District of the Southwest, dismissed him for being an "impediment to the reconstruction of the State", appointing Elisha M. Pease in his place.
 Pease was a Republican who had lost to Throckmorton in the election.

 As the United States Treasury Department became aware of the situation regarding the bonds, it refused to redeem those bonds sold by White and Chiles.
 After the state realized that it was no longer in possession of the bonds, it determined that the bonds had been sold illicitly to finance the rebellion against the United States.
 All three of the governors, in order to regain ownership of the bonds for the state, approved filing a lawsuit under Article III, Section 2 of the United States Constitution which granted original jurisdiction to the Supreme Court in all cases "in which a State shall be a party".
 The case, filed on February 15, 1867, appeared on the docket as The State of Texas, Compt., v.
 George W. White, John Chiles, John A. Hardenburg, Samuel Wolf, George W. Stewart, the Branch of the Commercial Bank of Kentucky, Weston F. Birch, Byron Murray, Jr., and Shaw.

 John Chiles, who was being sued along with White, argued that he could not be sued because Texas lacked evidence.
-He claimed the bond documents were destroyed by soldiers and that there was no way to get them back.
-White believed therefore, that he should not have to reimburse the state of Texas.
+He claimed the bond documents were destroyed by soldiers and that there was no way to get them back, therefore he should not have to reimburse the state of Texas.